mandeep/sublime-text-conda/README.rst

 |travis|

-sublime-text-conda is a Sublime Text plugin that allows users to work with Conda directly within Sublime Text.
-Features include creating and removing Conda environments, activating and deactivating Conda environments, and installing and removing Conda packages.
+sublime-text-conda is a Sublime Text plugin that allows users to work with conda directly within Sublime Text.
+Features include creating and removing conda environments, activating and deactivating conda environments, and installing and removing conda packages.

 Installation